Institutional Research Funding

-Applicants should note that the application and selection process for SSHRC Explore and SSHRC Exchange grants are separate from CARIF.
+Applicants should also note that the application and selection process for SSHRC Explore and SSHRC Exchange grants are separate from CARIF.
 Receiving a CARIF does not guarantee SSHRC funding.
 Therefore, please ensure that your CARIF application includes a detailed contingency plan should SSHRC funding not be awarded.

 How to apply

 - Download the CARIF Guidelines and the CARIF Application Form from the Document Templates below.